How to Add Chat Messaging to Your Laravel App

 Next, cd into your new project directory:

-Once you are within your app directory, navigate to your .env file and set up the database by changing DB_CONNECTION=mysql to DB_CONNECTION=sqlite.
+Once you are within your app directory, navigate to your .env file and ensure the database connection is as follows DB_CONNECTION=sqlite.
 Since this is just a small test application, we'll be using SQLite, which is both portable and reliable, given its file-based nature.
-We can create the file for our SQLite database (database.sqlite) in the database directory by running:
+In your newly created application, you will find the database file database.sqlite in the database directory.

 Next, add the Stream Chat keys (that we grabbed from our dashboard and tucked away in a safe place) to the .env file: